Documenting Manipulation: How to Keep Records That Hold Up

 The Psychological Benefit

-Beyond the legal utility, there's a quieter benefit to documentation: it anchors your reality.
+Beyond legal utility, documentation anchors your reality.

 "This actually happened.
 Here's the date.
 Here's what was said."